ctrlz-blog/django-basic-todo-list/README.md

-# django-htmx-todo
+# Django To do
-A simple to-do list app built with Django and htmx
+A simple to-do list app built with Django

 ### How to use this repository